couchbaselabs/hands_on_n1ql_v4/content/slide-169.md

-# Part 7 : INSERT, DELETE, UPDATE and MERGE Statements
+## Part 7 : INSERT, DELETE, UPDATE and MERGE Statements

-## DELETE

-DELETE lets you remove documents from buckets.

-There are 2 methods :
+N1QL provides several data modification statements.

+ * Insert
+ * Delete
+ * Update
+ * Upsert
-* Use Clause
+ * Merge
-     * Using USE KEYS expr
-* Using USE INDEX (index-ref)
-* Use where clause to constrain which documents to delete.

-The example deletes 2 documents with Keys "baldwin" and "arnold"
+ In the N1QL DML statements DELETE, UPDATE and MERGE the LIMIT clause serves as a hint.
+The query engine can stop processing records any time after the LIMIT is reached.
+The LIMIT is not applied exactly, which is different from SELECT statements.

 <pre id="example">
-DELETE FROM contacts
-USE KEYS ["baldwin", "arnold"]

 </pre>